ejm714/scipy_proceedings/papers/emily_dorne/main.md

 # Introduction

 Inland water bodies provide a variety of critical services for both human and aquatic life, including drinking water, recreational and economic opportunities, and marine habitats.
-A significant challenge water quality managers face is the formation of harmful algal blooms.
-One of the major types of HABs is cyanobacteria.
+Harmful algal blooms (HABs) pose a significant risk to inland bodies, requiring water quality managers to make urgent decisions around public health warnings and closures.
 HABs produce toxins that are poisonous to humans and their pets, and threaten marine ecosystems by blocking sunlight and oxygen.

-While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes and reservoirs remains a challenge.
-Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible from free, routinely collected data sources.
+While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes, reservoirs, and rivers remains a challenge.
 Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
-This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.
+Automatic detection enables water managers to better prioritize limited manual sampling resources and can provide a birds-eye view of water conditions across a region.
+Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible in free, routinely collected satellite imagery.

-CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels.
+[CyFi(https://cyfi.drivendata.org/), short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels.
+Cyanobacteria, or blue-green algae, is a major type of HAB.
 CyFi helps decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
-CyFi represents a significant advancement in environmental monitoring, providing higher resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
-The strength of CyFi lies in its utilization of Sentinel-2 satellite data, a computationally efficient gradient boosted tree machine learning algorithm, and a straightfoward command line interface.
+CyFi represents a significant advancement in environmental monitoring, providing higher-resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
+Key strengths of CyFi compared to other tools include:
+- Features derived from high-resolution Sentinel-2 satellite data
+- A fast and computationally efficient boosted tree machine learning algorithm
+- A straightforward command line interface
+- A new training dataset of almost 13,000 data points across the continental U.S.

-This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition that shaped it, and the broader implications of such competitions for scientific advancements.
+This paper presents a detailed examination of the development of CyFi.
+It will explore the algorithm's evolution, learnings about what model-building methods are most effective for inland HABs, and the broader implications of machine learning competitions for scientific advancements.
+CyFi was originally developed as part of an open-souce machine learning competition.
+Takeaways from the winning models were combined during a model experimentation phase, and shaped by real-world context surfaced through user interviews with water quality managers.

-- [ ] TODO: add another sentence about the follow on work (user interviews, model experimentation) and the capabilities of CyFi / why it matters
+CyFi's performs strongly on a representive holdout set, particularly when identifying dangerous high-severity samples and easily dismissable low-severity samples.
+CyFi's development demonstrates a variety of techniques that can successfully draw conclusions about high-resolution spatial tasks from lower-resolution imagery.

 # Motivation